Q. Will every pharmacy in the state dispense medical marijuana?

 Q. I have been contacted by, or saw an advertisement for, someone offering to help me set up a medical marijuana dispensary or production facility.
 Is there a way for me to find out if this company is associated with the Department of Consumer Protection?

-A. Currently, the Department is not working with anyone outside the Agency on the development of these regulations.
-Anyone who claims to have insight into what will or will not be acceptable under the Departmentís regulations is engaged in pure speculation.
-Please be aware that if you choose to work with them, you will be doing so at your own risk.
-With that in mind, as with any other time when you may consider hiring a consultant, contractor or vendor, we strongly encourage you to do your homework first.
+A. The Department is not working with anyone outside the agency on the selection process or on development of dispensary or production facilities.
+As with any other time when you may consider hiring a consultant, contractor or vendor, we strongly encourage you to do your homework first.
 You should research the business you will be dealing with, ask for references and then contact those references.
 If you are asked to sign a contract, read that contract, or have your lawyer read that contract, carefully before you sign it.